dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT.md

     --output-dir templates/dal-k8s-mgmt-1/
 ```

+`192.168.77.2` will be our 'Virtual IP' that is advertised between all management nodes in the cluster, see the [network repo](https://github.com/dalmura/network/blob/main/sites/indigo/networks.yml#L52) for assignment of this IP.

 `patches/dal-k8s-mgmt-1-controlplane.yaml` contains the following tweaks:
 * Allow scheduling regular pods on Control Plane nodes
 * Changes the disk install to /dev/mmcblk0 (SD Card for rpi's)